Learning disability nurse

 In the NHS, you may choose to be a staff nurse throughout your nursing career, keeping up to date through continuing professional development.
 Taking extra courses and workplace learning could lead to progression through the career pathway to senior, advanced or consultant level.

-When you’ve qualified and gained experienced as a registered learning disability nurse, there are lots of specialisms to choose from, including:
+When you’ve qualified and gained experience as a registered learning disability nurse, there are lots of specialisms to choose from, including:

 - sensory disabilities